Maintenance Issues And Dealing With Parents

 I put together an email to this parent and explained that the appliance and the cabinets were clean at the time of the move in inspection.
 Her son did not attend the move in inspection but another student did.
 The stove was operated and inspected.
 All of the cabinet doors are opened and closed to check for proper operation.
 The stove or the cabinets were clean at the move in inspection.
 I went to my Drop Box account, pulled up pictures of the stove and cabinets and sent them to the mother.
 The picture of the stove top was enlarged to show that it was clean!

 She did respond later in the day with:

 “Thank you.
 Honestly, when I was there this weekend they were

 disgusting.
 I will talk to my son.”

 In all fairness, I don’t blame her for being upset that the stove was so dirty.
 She did not attend the move in inspection and did not see the home prior to them moving in.
 I strongly recommend that everyone attend the move in inspections.
 The reality is that these students are in college and this is not the first house they have rented from us.
-Students tend to be independent and I rarely have parents attend a move in, they don’t always make the time to do so.
+Students tend to be independent and while I try to insist that the parents attend a move in, they don’t always make the time to do so.
 They skipped the move in this time because the students moved from a large house to a smaller house.
 In the previous house, there were no issues with the appliances so apparently the tenant that didn’t move with them was the cleaner!